-One way of characterizing coping strategies is as being adaptive or maladaptive.
+Another way to characterize coping strategies is as adaptive or maladaptive.
 Adaptive strategies make things easier in the moment, but also easier in the long run.
 Maladaptive coping strategies make things easier in the moment, but only make things harder in the long run.
 Maladaptive strategies turn away from problems, while adaptive strategies face them and deal with them.
 Whether a given behaviour serves as an adaptive or maladaptive coping strategy dpends on the context.

 A paper in Cogent Psychology said that adaptive coping “characterizes a person who deals with stressors through personal growth, optimism, solution-focused actions, creativity, and flexibility.”

 There are multiple different coping approaches that we may be able to use:

 - accommodative: changing our expectations to better fit the situation (there’s more on that in the post Is it Better to Have High or Low Expectations?)